-Tahini is a delicious paste made from toasted ground sesame seeds.
-The versatile condiment can be served by itself, whisked into a salad dressing, added to hummus or baba ghanoush, used in savoury dishes or cooked into desserts.
+Tahini is a rich, creamy paste made from toasted ground sesame seeds.
+It’s a versatile condiment that can be enjoyed on its own, whisked into salad dressings, added to hummus or baba ghanoush or even cooked into desserts.

-2. Tahini contains a rich source of calcium, magnesium, lecithin potassium and iron.
+2. Nutrient-Dense: It provides a wealth of nutrients, including calcium, magnesium, lecithin, potassium, and iron.

-3. Tahini is filled with beneficial B vitamins which boost energy and brain function.
+3. Boosts Energy and Brain Function: Packed with B vitamins, it helps boost energy levels and brain function.

-Note: The naturally occurring oils in tahini will separate over time.
-This is a good thing as it means no additives or chemicals have been added to your tahini to stop it separating.
+Pro Tip: The natural oils in tahini will separate over time.
+This is a good sign, indicating that no additives or chemicals have been used to prevent separation.

 Tahini, Coconut and Almond Cookies